 Kids drum sets should be comfortable to play with, and all of the hardware should be fully adjustable to be easy-to-reach for children.
 All the components should be fit for their required purpose within the drum set.

 Most junior drum sets are advertised to be suitable for children aged 3-8 years old.
-All of the drum kits on this list are suitable toddler drum sets that will still function suitably up to the later years.
-The optimal age for most kids’ drum sets is between the ages of 4-7.
+All of the drum kits on this list are suitable drum sets that will still function suitably up to the later years.

-If you are looking for a drum set for a 10-year-old or older, then I would suggest you check out my top recommended full-size beginner drum sets!
+If you are looking for a drum set for a 10-year-old or older, you would need a full sized drum kit, and then I would suggest you check out my top recommended full-size beginner drum sets!

 At What Age Should My Child Begin Drum Lessons?